AruniMishra/JavaSE11/part2-section-10-migration-to-a-modular-application/ModularConversion/ReadMe.md

 - create module-info.java
 - open module settings, Dependencies and then add 3 jars(core, entity & service).
 - run controller.java
+- here the non modular jar are loaded as automatic modules
+- sample.api.Controller is on named module, that is not an automatic module.

 ```shell
 jar -mcf META-INF/MANIFEST.MF sample.api.jar -C out/production/sample.api .